Delaware Paid Leave

 Covered

-- Has 10 - 24 employees in the previous 12-months (Subject to ONLY Parental Leave)
+- Has 10 - 24 Delaware-based employees in the previous 12-months (Subject to ONLY Parental Leave)

-- Has greater than or equal to 25 employees in the previous 12 months (Subject to ALL types of leave)
+- Has 25 or more Delaware-based employees in the previous 12 months (Subject to ALL types of leave)

 Not Covered